nationalarchives/tna-judgments-parser/backlog/README.md

 ### AWS Configuration

 The module requires access to an S3 bucket for storing processed judgments.
-The AWS SDK will automatically use:
+The AWS SDK for .NET will automatically use:

-1. The region from the `AWS_DEFAULT_REGION` environment variable if set
+1. The region from the `AWS_REGION` environment variable if set
 2. The region configured in the AWS deployment environment (EC2, Lambda, ECS, etc.)
 3. The region configured in your local AWS CLI configuration